Apremilast (Otezla)

 Apremilast (Otezla) is a prescription medicine that is approved to treat patients with psoriatic arthritis, moderate to severe plaque psoriasis, and the oral ulcers associated with Behçet's disease.
 Apremilast blocks the production of an enzyme called phosphodiesterase 4 (PDE4) and leads to a reduction in inflammation.

-Dosing begins at 10 mg on the first day with a gradual increase over 5 days, up to max dose of 30 mg twice a day.
-The reason for this is to reduce nausea and diarrhea linked to initial treatment.
+Apremilast is a tablet.
+Dosing begins at 10 mg on the first day with a gradual increase in doses over 5 days.
+The maximum dose is 30 mg twice a day.
+Starting at a low dose and gradually increasing, reduces nausea and diarrhea which may occur when starting apremilast.
 Apremilast can be taken with or without food.
 Tablets should not be crushed, split, or chewed.
 Dosing is the same for psoriatic arthritis, plaque psoriasis, and Behçet's disease.
-Apremilast can take up to 4 months to help reduce symptoms.
-It is a chronic medication that will be used continuously if it is effective and well tolerated.
+It can take can take up to 4 months to see improvement in symptoms with apremilast.
+It is a chronic medication that will be used continuously as long as it is effective and well tolerated.

 Side Effects

 The most common side effects of apremilast include diarrhea, nausea, upper respiratory tract infection, and headache.
 After two weeks of treatment, most patients who had symptoms of diarrhea and nausea no longer felt the symptoms and did not have to stop treatment.
 More serious side effects include weight loss and depression.
-Your doctor may also have to decide if you should continue to take apremilast if significant weight loss occurs.
 Tell your doctor if you are having any feelings of depression, suicidal thoughts, or suicidal behavior.

 Tell Your Rheumatology Provider

-Be sure to tell your rheumatology provider about all the medications you are taking, including over-the-counter drugs and natural remedies, as some of these could affect how apremilast works.
+Be sure to tell your rheumatology provider about all the medications you are taking, including over-the-counter drugs and natural remedies, as some medications and supplements can decrease the effect of apremilast.
 Examples of those medications include Phenytoin, Carbamazepine, Primidone, Phenobarbital, Rifampin, and St. John’s Wort.